Tag Archives: colony 87

 You can purchase a miniature of him here if you like:

-Crooked Dice – Games Colony 87 range – Freelancers
+Crooked Dice – Games Colony 87 range – Prospector

 And his drone is amongst these: